microsoft/AdaptiveCards/specs/DesignDiscussions/InputInlineEditability.md

 ## Proposed experience:

-We will allow bot developer to enhance the user experience of all `Input` fields in Adaptive card (such as `Input.Text`, `Input.Number`, `Input.Date`, `Input.Time`, `Input.Toggle` and `Input.Choiceset`) in way that, these input fields can appear just as readable fields when user is not taking any action and when user clicks or focusses or clicks on them, it allows user to update those fields and then user can use action buttons like Action.Submit/Action.Execute present on the card to send data back to the bot.
+We will allow bot developer to enhance the user experience of all `Input` fields in Adaptive card (such as `Input.Text`, `Input.Number`, `Input.Date`, `Input.Time`, `Input.Toggle` and `Input.Choiceset`).
+These input fields can appear just as readable fields when the user is not taking any action, and when the user clicks or focusses on them, it allows the user to update those fields.
+The user can then use action buttons like Action.Submit/Action.Execute present on the card to send data back to the bot.

 This is the flow for user to interact with inline editable fields:-
 1. This is an adaptive showing information like "Contact", "Email", "Est. Closing date" etc. with inline Editable style where input fields are displayed as **readable fields** in the **default** state.